77777kaz77777/documentation-and-cheat-sheets/fedora/fix-mux-plymouth-deadlock.md

-# Fixing MUX / Plymouth Boot Deadlock
+# How to fix boot deadlocks caused by MUX switches and Plymouth.

 To force text mode and bypass the MUX/Plymouth deadlock, edit the GRUB parameters directly from the boot selection screen: